discretize/discretize-guides/builds/thief/condi-deadeye/index.md

       - It is important to learn the rotation by heart, if you do not fully understand the _Malice_ mechanic. abilities such as <Skill id="50466"/> are only enabled when you are under the effect of <Effect name="Stealth"/>; notably, the latter has additional effects when Malice is consumed, so it is important _not_ to use <Skill name="mercy"/> before, or while casting it.
 Specifically, <Skill name="mercy"/> should always be used upon completing the <Skill id="50466"/>, so as not to interfere with <Effect name="stealth"/>-application skills like the random F2 Stolen skills (<Skill name="stealtime"/>, ...), <Skill name="hideinshadows"/> or <Skill name="shadowmeld"/>.

       - Stolen abilities (<Skill name="stealhealth"/>, <Skill name="stealstrength"/>...) should _not_ be used if you have less than four _Malice_ points, as four of them ought to be consumed to provide you with <Effect name="Stealth"/>, enabling <Skill id="50466"/>.

+      - <Trait id="2078"/> is a key trait will lower the cooldown of all of your Utility Skills by 20% of their total cooldown after killing a _Marked_ target.
+Targets can be _Marked_ with <Skill name="deadeyesmark"/>.
+A good way to reset your <Skill name="deadeyesmark"/> in order to reapply it to a new foe is to run <Skill name="mercy"/>.
+It is absolutely essential to run this trait on every CM boss, as it will allow you to precast additional **<Skill name="preparethousandneedles"/>** on Ensolyss, or more _Venom Skills_ on all of the other bosses.
+We also recommand <Skill name="mercy"/> on bosses such as MAMA, Siax, Skorvald, Artsariiv and Arkk so as not to run out of initiative, and allow for more procs of <Trait id="2078"/>.

-      - Lastly, it should be understood that <Trait id="2136"/> is a crucial trait for longer fights, as the use of a cantrip like <Skill name="shadowmeld"/> or <Skill name="Mercy"/> will allow you to use a second Stolen ability, on top of the one that the <Skill name="deadeyesmark"/> gives you every twenty seconds or so.
+      - Lastly, it should be noted that <Trait id="2136"/> is a crucial trait for longer fights, as the use of a cantrip like <Skill name="shadowmeld"/> or <Skill name="Mercy"/> will allow you to use a second Stolen ability, on top of the one that the <Skill name="deadeyesmark"/> gives you every twenty seconds or so.
+specialization: Deadeye
+code: "[&DQUsPhwbOh8MAYUAIBcAAD4BAAAvAQAAPRYAAAAAAAAAAAAAAAAAAAAAAAA=]"
+date: 2021-11-10T14:29:20.075Z
+title: Condi Deadeye
 rating: Meta
 role: Condi Damage
 profession: Thief
-skills:
-  - 13132
-classification:
-  - 3
-  - 5
-  - 3
-  - 2
-  - 4
-compositions:
-  - name: _CRGB
-specialization: Deadeye
 conditions:
   - Vulnerability
   - Weakness